sjustesen/sjustesen/README.md

 Here you'll find my - mostly - unfinished projects that I hack on when time allows.

-I work in a variety of programming languages.
+I work with a variety of programming languages, no particular favorite(s).